-If you are a true beginner, then there are 4 racquets that are ideal for your level of play.
+If you are a true beginner, then these 2 racquets are ideal for your level of play.

 The heavy head along with the unique material placed in the frame can add a whopping 29% increase to your swing power!
 This is ideal for newcomers who can’t generate enough power on their own.

-By combining all of this into one racquet priced below $100, Head takes first prize for best beginner tennis racquet under 100.
+By combining all of this into one racquet priced below $100, Head takes first prize for the best beginner tennis racquet under 100 bucks.